isabella232/primetime.en/help/programming/tvsdk-2.5-for-android/ad-insertion/clickable-ads/t-psdk-android-2.5-separate-clickable-ad-process.md

 ---
-description: You should separate your player’s UI logic from the process that manages ad clicks.
+description: You should separate your player's UI logic from the process that manages ad clicks.
 One way to do this is to implement multiple fragments for an activity.
-seo-description: You should separate your player’s UI logic from the process that manages ad clicks.
+seo-description: You should separate your player's UI logic from the process that manages ad clicks.
 One way to do this is to implement multiple fragments for an activity.
 seo-title: Separate the clickable ad process
 title: Separate the clickable ad process
 uuid: c37f5916-eb25-41ec-b5f4-efb82ec56371